YassinEldeeb/Env-Typings-VSC/README.md

 ## Features

-1- Specify path for the generated output
+1- Specify path for the generated output using the `output` in the `env-typings.json` file.

 2- auto detect env variable type so that It can give you a nice example in the intellisense on how to use and parse it.